Key Milestones

 Co-Chairs:

-- Mrs. Phengkhiem Xayakeo, Deputy Director General, International Finance & Cooperation Department, Ministry of Finance, Lao PDR
+- Mrs Phengkhiem Xayakeo, Deputy Director General, International Finance & Cooperation Department, Ministry of Finance, Lao PDR

-The 82nd WC-FSL was held in September 2025 in Bangkok, Thailand.
-Established in 2003 and guided by AEC Blueprint 2025 and the Strategic Action Plan for Financial Services Liberalisation (and their successors), WC-FSL seeks a more integrated financial services sector through progressive liberalisation, information sharing, and facilitation of ASEAN’s engagements with Dialogue Partners.
+WC-FSL is a working-level committee of relevant authorities across the 11 AMS.
+The 84th WC-FSL was held in February 2026 in Panglao, Bohol, Philippines.
+WC-FSL was established in 2003 and its wors are guided by the Finance Sectoral Plan under the ASEAN Economic Community Strategic Plan 2026-2030.
+WC-FSL seeks a more integrated financial services sector through progressive liberalisation, information sharing, and facilitation of ASEAN’s engagements with dialogue partners.

 Working Committee on Payment and Settlement System (WC-PSS)